Advocacy, participation and volunteer services

 Young Interviewers are care experienced children and young people, who take part in the recruitment of frontline, managerial and directorial posts within Children and Family Services.
 The scheme can provide either a full youth panel, one or two panel members, or an interview exercise delivered by young people.
 The young interviewers are also able to construct questions or an exercise to test for a particular attribute or skill.
 Young interviewers gain valuable insight into the recruitment process and are able to improve their own interview skills.
 They also receive training and payment.
 This is a very popular service and it is advisable to book well in advance.
 The recruiting service/manager is responsible for arranging payments, and lunch for the young interviewers.

-If you would like to refer a young person, or you are a young person interested in any of the projects please email email@example.com for more information.
+If you would like to refer a young person, or if you are a young person interested in any of the above projects, please contact the Advocacy and Participation Team at [email protected]

 Enrichment Activities for Children in Care and Care Leavers

 This project provides specialist and peer mentors, and independent visitors for children in care and care leavers.
 Mentors have a range of skills and backgrounds and use coaching and mentoring techniques to support mentees to reach a goal.
 Independent visitors are volunteers who befriend a child in care.
 During their monthly visits the volunteer and young person go out and undertake a variety of activities depending on their interests and the age of the young person.

 If you would like to volunteer or request a mentor or independent visitor, please email